Do It Yourself

 - Marquees – Events sponsored by student organizations and/or the University can be promoted on the campus marquees and television screens.
 Submissions must be made at least 3 weeks in advance and will run for a maximum of two weeks before an event.
 Marquee Request Form

 UM-Dearborn Gateway (UM-Dearborn’s homepage on the web) – The Office of Communications and Marketing determines what News content is included on the Gateway and makes the determination of what should be highlighted in these areas based on external appeal.
-Selected events that have a broad and external University impact are highlighted on the Campus Events section of the Gateway or are included with a promo button.
+Selected events that have a broad and external University impact are highlighted on the Campus Events section of the Gateway.

-UM-Dearborn Social Networks – The University maintains a Facebook page and Twitter feed that can be utilized to promote events.
+UM-Dearborn Social Networks – The University maintains a Twitter feed that can be utilized to promote events.
 Also, many other departments and offices also utilize social networks to target specific audiences.
-If you are interested in having your event included on the Facebook events section please send the event information to email@example.com at least two weeks prior to the event.
+If you are interested in having your event included on Twitter, please send the event information to firstname.lastname@example.org at least two weeks prior to the event.

 Michigan Journal – The Michigan Journal is published weekly during the fall and winter terms by and for UM-Dearborn students.
 Submissions must be received a week prior to desired publication and can be sent to email@example.com.